Introduction on Bitcoin

 Using Bitcoin as Normal Currency in Day-to-day Transactions

 You can use Bitcoins in day-to-day transactions, such as buying groceries.
 Retailers are starting to accept bitcoins as an innovative payment option.
 If you use your bitcoins to pay for goods and services, stores and service providers will calculate the price using the exchange rate on the payment date.
 One exception to note is that the Canada Revenue Agency does not accept Bitcoin for tax payments.

 Receiving Salary in the form of Bitcoin

-Another rising trend are employers offering employees with the options of receiving salaries in either local currencies or Bitcoins.
+Another rising trend is employers offering employees the options of receiving salaries in either local currencies or Bitcoins.
 If an employee opts to receive their salary in the form of Bitcoins, then how do we calculate the income taxes?